-Our FREE parent chronicles are written by an adult TCK and every issue includes unique insights into your kids’ lives and their experiences.
+Our FREE parent chronicles are written by adult TCKs, and every issue includes unique insights into your kids’ lives and their experiences.
 Sign up for our Parent Chronicles to receive exclusive activities.

 RESOURCES, TOOLS, AND COMMUNITY FOR PARENTS OF THIRD CULTURE KIDS

 (So you can be confident you're not screwing them up!)

 Think back to your group of friends in college.
 Everyone might have come from different backgrounds, but they were all part of the campus family.
 How is it possible for people with such diverse backgrounds be part of the same culture?

 Now, consider your kids.
 They share these things (and more!) with other TCKs:

 All TCKs are raised cross-culturally, interacting with and being influenced by both their passport and host cultures regularly.
 Most TCKs wake up and go about their days in their host countries, returning home in the evenings to their passport cultures.
 This is the everyday cross-cultural experience for TCKs.
 Plus, they experience both when traveling back and forth between countries for home and field assignments.
 These different pieces of life experiences result in a rich and complicated cultural identity for TCKs.